smf-steve/parse_options/MUSING.md

         - given:  --tag --
         - --> '--tag=' , '--tag={default}', '--tag' --tag {lambda}
      1. how to present the prefix appropriate: +,-,++

+  1. what to do with reporting an error if a required value is missing its required value;;
+     - currently:  '-l' {error}

   1. We have an issue with regard to how options are used throughout industry
      - consider git and openssl  AND getopt --alternative